3 Metal Additive Manufacturing Applications and the Industries They Serve

 Automotive

 The automotive industry is the leader in metal additive manufacturing use.
-Metal 3D printing in the automotive industry boasts a market size that’s more than doubled since 2017.
+Metal 3D printing in the automotive industry is valued at over $6 billion in 2025, and is expected to exceed $11 billion in 2030, according to research by Towards Automotive.

 Additive manufacturing applications in the automotive industry include: